top of page

 Image by frank mckenna

-Moving is a process that elicits a range of emotions.
-On the one hand, it's the start of a thrilling new experience; it's the first step toward a new area where you can explore and meet new people.
-Moving, on the other hand, entails a significant amount of change.
-All of these emotions colliding naturally results in moving stress.
-When it comes to a major move, there is no single source of anxiety.
-Instead, it's a series of minor details that add up to make moving one of the most stressful experiences many of us will ever have.
+Relocating may elicit a range of emotions.
+On one hand, it's the start of a thrilling new experience; the first step toward a new life where one explores and meets new people.
+On the other hand, it entails a significant amount of change, like being independent.
+All these emotions, building up all at once leads to relocation stress.
+When preparing for a significant life change, there is no single source of stress.
+Rather, it's a pile up of mixed emotions that add up to making relocation such a stressful experience.

 Youth Stress management